2020 Medical Humanities Section Writing Award Winner – Prose Category Edward Lew, MD, FACEP

 My grandfather died.
 I remember removing the BiPAP mask and placing him on nasal cannula.
 I remember detaching the heart monitor and removing the pulse oximeter.
 I remember his delirium (he had told us to find the money hidden in his house – a treasure to be found).
 I remember how it started as one bloody stool that turned into transfusions triggering pulmonary edema.
 He would never recover.
 I remember rushing to conclude my post-residency housing search to get back.
 I remember calling my brother at night to take the earliest flight out.
 I remember making the end-of-life decision for my non-medical grandmother and father.
 And I remember his last breath.

 As a third-year medical student, I had been taught about countertransference during a psychiatry rotation.
 It was this notion that, as physicians, we could somehow project our past emotions and wishes onto our own patients.
 At the time, this was portrayed as a medical sin – something that needed to be avoided.
-It would obscure our medical judgement.
+It would obscure our medical judgment.
 Indeed, my attendings had inferred we must be objective at all costs, at all times.

 I finished that psychiatry rotation with honors.
 The long-lasting lesson learned was to listen to my patients but not let emotions seep into my assessments and plans.